auth0/docs/articles/scopes/current/guides/define-scopes-using-dashboard.md

 ![API Scopes](/media/articles/scopes/api-scopes.png)

 ::: warning
 By default, any user of any application can ask for any scope defined here.
-You can implement access policies to limit this behavior via [Rules](/rules).
+You can implement access policies to [restrict requests for available scopes](/api-auth/guides/restrict-api-scopes) via [Rules](/rules).
 :::